Regular Expressions

 Strings have a match method to match them against a regular expression and a search method to search for one, returning only the starting position of the match.
 Their replace method can replace matches of a pattern with a replacement string or function.

 Regular expressions can have options, which are written after the closing slash.
 The i option makes the match case insensitive.
 The g option makes the expression global, which, among other things, causes the replace method to replace all instances instead of just the first.
-The y option makes it sticky, which means that it will not search ahead and skip part of the string when looking for a match.
+The y option makes and expression sticky, which means that it will not search ahead and skip part of the string when looking for a match.
 The u option turns on Unicode mode, which enables \p syntax and fixes a number of problems around the handling of characters that take up two code units.

 Exercises